 “This is the easiest method for cooking squash.
 All the flavour is added at the last minute when you smash it in.
 Don’t panic if you’re tight for hob or oven space and the squash isn’t piping hot by the time you serve – it’s just as good warm. ”

-CHRISTMAS EVE: Preheat the oven to 180ºC/gas 4.
-Wash the whole squash and dry them off.
-Pop them on a baking tray, pierce once or twice with the tip of a sharp knife, then bake in the oven for 1 hour 30 minutes, or until golden and very soft.
-Set aside until Christmas Day.
+Wash and dry the whole squash, then place on a baking tray.
+Pierce once or twice with the tip of a sharp knife, then bake in the oven for 1 hour 30 minutes, or until golden and very soft.

-Meanwhile, pick the sage leaves.
-Add a lug of oil to a frying pan and fry the sage leaves until crisp.
+Add a lug of oil to a frying pan, then pick in the sage leaves and fry until crisp.
 Remove to piece of kitchen paper to drain, reserving the oil.

-Once the squash are hot through, lay them on a board, remove the stalks and, using a knife and tongs, carefully slice the squash lengthways, down the middle.
+Lay the cooked squash on a board, remove the stalks and, using a knife and tongs, carefully slice the squash lengthways, down the middle.
 Scoop out and discard the seeds.

-Serve the squash halves topped with the crisp sage, the toasted pine nuts, a drizzle of the reserved sage oil and a little balsamic vinegar, if you like.
+Serve the squash halves topped with the crisp sage, the toasted pine nuts, a drizzle of the reserved sage oil and a little balsamic vinegar (if using).